PetrKryslUCSD/FinEtoolsFlexBeams.jl/docs/src/guide/guide.md

 # Guide

-The [`FinEtools`](https://petrkryslucsd.github.io/FinEtools.jl/latest/index.html) package is used here to solve static and dynamic linear and nonlinear  problems involving beams.
+The [`FinEtoolsFlexBeams`](https://petrkryslucsd.github.io/FinEtoolsFlexBeams.jl/latest/index.html) package is used to solve static and dynamic linear and nonlinear  problems involving beams.